fsprojects/Paket/docs/content/controlling-nuget-resolution.md

 Paket uses the definitions from `paket.dependencies` to compute the dependency graph.

-The resolution algorithm balances direct and indirect dependencies such that you will get the *latest matching versions* of direct dependencies (defined using the [`nuget` statement](#dependencies)) and indirect dependencies (defined by your direct dependency's [nuspec](http://docs.nuget.org/docs/reference/nuspec-reference)).
+The resolution algorithm balances direct and transitive dependencies such that you will get the *latest matching versions* of direct dependencies (defined using the [`nuget` statement](#dependencies)) and transitive dependencies (defined by your direct dependency's [nuspec](http://docs.nuget.org/docs/reference/nuspec-reference)).
 Paket checks compatibility by comparing available versions to the constraints of either source, `paket.dependencies`, or [nuspec](http://docs.nuget.org/docs/reference/nuspec-reference).

 As stated above, the algorithm defaults to resolving the latest versions matching the constraints.